 - Diversify your panel.
 Ideal session proposals are composed of scholars from different disciplinary and methodological backgrounds, institutions, and rank.
 Program committees usually raise questions if a panel has two people from the same institution, and almost always turns down sessions with two pairs of institutional colleagues or three submitters from the same place.
 Also, panels made up of all or close to all graduate students, assistant professors, associate professors, or full professors will usually not make the program.
 Consistent with ongoing campaigns and efforts of the ASA, we strongly encourage submissions that include scholars based at Historically Black Colleges and Universities, Tribal Colleges, and Minority Serving Institutions, as well as international scholars from regions underrepresented at prior conferences.

-- Individuals can submit one scholarly presentation, either independently or as part of a session, and serve as a chair, moderator or commentator for a second session.
+- Individuals can submit one scholarly presentation, either independently or as part of any session (traditional paper or roundtable), and serve as a chair, moderator or commentator for a second session.
 Though some exceptions apply, these are all initiated by the program committee.
 Participation in a professional development session does not count toward scholarly sessions.

 - Start Early.
 The deadline for proposals is February 1.
 If you are constructing a session, you must coordinate with several people to collect abstracts and draft a rationale that is rigorous and aligns with the meeting’s theme.

 - Submit on time.
 The ASA does not accept late or incomplete submissions.
 The submissions website closes at midnight (Pacific Time) on February 1.

 - Adhere to word counts.
 Make sure your submission is detailed enough to clearly articulate your topic, method, and argument without exceeding the word limit.